 Yet another African moron sent this one.

-A good example came from somebody purporting to be renowned American Judge Barbara Madsen, the Chief Justice of the Washington Supreme Court.
-Can you imagine Judge Madsen sending the following email to somebody called Cunt Licker?
+A good example came from somebody purporting to be the eminent American judge Barbara Madsen, the Chief Justice of the Washington Supreme Court.
+Can you imagine Judge Madsen sending any email to somebody called Cunt Licker?

-One stupid scammer pretending to be an orphan who wanted to transfer millions of dollars sent this to me.
+One stupid scammer pretended to be a female orphan who wanted to transfer millions of dollars to me sent this:

 One of these idiot scammers went to the trouble of knocking up a fake ATM card in the name of Cunt Licker.
 Obviously he was not a native English speaker, as most of those scammers in Africa are French speakers and those in Europe are predominantly from Bulgaria and Russia.